unic/SitecoreUrlMapper/docs/nuget/readme.txt

 Items
 -----
-The serialized items were copied to the "serialization" folder in the root directory.
-Please copy these items into your data directory (or adapt the serialization folder path) and update your database.
+The serialized items must be copied from the package directory to the serialization path of your site.

 Manual item creation
 --------------------